SolarSpec/DLSmultiAverage/README.md

 This app is currently lacking in any examples to be shown as it is still being created

-_For more information on data filtering and decimation, please refer to the [Documentation](https://www.mathworks.com/help/signal/ref/decimate.html#d123e21788)_
+_For more information on any of the internal functions, please refer to the [MATLAB Documentation](https://www.mathworks.com/help/matlab/)_

 <p align="right">(<a href="#top">back to top</a>)</p>